ONS-Innovation/github-copilot-usage-dashboard/README.md

 - AmazonEventBridgeFullAccess
 - AWSLambda_FullAccess

-Further to the above an IAM Role must be defined to allow ECS tasks to be executed:
+Further to the above, an IAM Role must be defined to allow ECS tasks to be executed:

 - ecsTaskExecutionRole
   - See the [AWS guide to create the task execution role policy](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_execution_IAM_role.html)

 #### Bootstrap for Terraform

-To store the state and implement a state locking mechanism for the service resources a Terraform backend is deployed in AWS (an S3 object and DynamoDbTable).
+To store the state and implement a state locking mechanism for the service resources, a Terraform backend is deployed in AWS (an S3 object and DynamoDbTable).

 #### Running the Terraform